bradylowe/Low-Light-PMT-Data-Root-Fit/README.md

 ### *fit_high_light.c*
  - This macro assumes a gaussian pedestal and a gaus+exp tail.
- - This macro returns the separation between the two distribution means.
+ - It returns the separation between the two distribution means.

 ### *run_fit_high_light.sh*
  - This script executes the high light fit macro on all selected_runs.txt.